Skip to content

 1. Fork the cite-runner repository

-2. Clone you fork to your local environment
+2. Clone your fork to your local environment

 3. Install uv